What Is Nursing?

 What are my degree, diploma, certificate options?

-- It will take a minimum of five (5) semestrs to get an associate degree in nursing
+- It will take a minimum of five (5) semesters to get an associate degree in nursing

-- Our LPN-RN acceleratd track allows completion in one year.
+- Our LPN-RN accelerated track allows completion in one year.

 Associate Degree in Applied Science

 Associate Degree Nursing | Download the current academic plan

 An associate degree is an undergraduate academic degree awarded upon completion of a course of study usually lasting two years.

 The nursing program admits a class every fall and spring.
 The application deadline for the fall semester is March 1 and the deadline for the spring semester is July 1.